-Unigold Inc. ("Unigold" or the "Company") was incorporated pursuant to the Business Corporations Act (Ontario) on May 9, 1990, under the name "Highlander Minerals Ltd." Unigold subsequently amended its articles to change its corporate name to "Caribgold Resources Limited" and then to "Caribgold Resources Inc." On December 30, 2002, Unigold filed Articles of Arrangement pursuant to section 182 of the Business Corporations Act (Ontario) and changed its name to "Unigold Inc." The Company's executive office is located at 44 Victoria Street, Suite 504, Toronto, Ontario M5C 1Y2.
+Unigold Inc. ("Unigold" or the "Company") was incorporated pursuant to the Business Corporations Act (Ontario) on May 9, 1990.
+The Company's executive office is located at 44 Victoria Street, Suite 504, Toronto, Ontario M5C 1Y2.

 Unigold is in the process of exploring its properties in the Dominican Republic.